Taipo/pareto_security/README.md

 Pareto Security

-Designed as a broadbased PHP security fixer class for CMS such as Wordpress, Joomla, osCommerce and other content management systems.
+Designed as a broadbased PHP security fixer class for CMS such as Drupal, Wordpress, Joomla, osCommerce and other content management systems.

 Written in PHP 5